 The state of the UK's birds report

-SUKB provides an in-depth overview of the status of bird populations in the UK and its Overseas Territories (OTs), and gives an update on trends for as many of the UK's regularly occurring species as possible.
-It provides a one-stop shop for all the latest results from annual, periodic and one-off surveys and monitoring programmes.
+SUKB provides an in-depth overview of the status of bird populations and gives an update on trends for as many of the UK’s regularly occurring species as possible.
+It is a one-stop shop for all the latest results from annual, periodic and one-off surveys and monitoring programmes.

 Read the report

 In SUKB 2020, our first report since 2017, we combine the latest population estimates (published in 2020 by the Avian Population Estimates Panel) with trend information, in order to examine how bird numbers have changed over time.
 We present results combined for all native breeding species, as well as individual species.

 For the first time in SUKB, we present short sections about each of the four UK countries.
 These sections explore the different patterns of species’ change in each country and show the variety of ways that species’ monitoring data are being used to influence policy and conservation decisions.

 - New figures from the Avian Population Estimates Panel (APEP) suggest that there are 83 million pairs of native breeding birds in the UK.
 This is 19 million pairs fewer than when widespread monitoring began in the late 1960s.
 This figure is similar to that presented in The state of the UK’s birds 2012, based on the previous APEP report, suggesting that, in terms of total breeding bird numbers, the period of relative stability that began in the 1990s is continuing.

 - Despite significant conservation successes, around a third of all albatross and petrel species found in the UK Overseas Territories and Crown Dependencies are at risk of global extinction due to fisheries bycatch and predation by introduced mammalian predators such as mice.